GESIS-Methods-Hub/content-ideas/.github/ISSUE_TEMPLATE/in_preparation.md

 Provide a detailed description of the issue, include any relevant context

-# Issue Type:
+**Issue Type:**
+- type: dropdown
+    id: issue type
+    attributes:
+      label: What is the type of this issue?
+      multiple: true
+      options:
-- **Conceptual**: This issue involves high-level ideas, decisions, or discussions.
+        - conceptual: ideas, decisions, or discussions
-- **Technical in Code**: This issue relates to changes, bugs, or improvements in the codebase.
+        - Technical: relates to issues in bugs in code or decisions
-- **Documentation**: This issue pertains to documentation or related materials.
+        - Documentation: pertains to reporting or template

-# Expected Output:
+**Expected Output:**
 Describe what you expected to happen.

-# Actual Output:
+**Actual Output:**
 Describe what actually happened.

-# Priority:
+**Priority:**
 - type: dropdown
     id: priority
     attributes: